AnswerDotAI/rerankers/README.md

 ## Get Started

 Installation is very simple.
-The core package ships with just two dependencies, `tqdm` and `pydantic`, so as to avoid any conflict with your current environment.
+The core package ships with no dependencies, so as to avoid any conflict with your current environment.
 You may then install only the dependencies required by the models you want to try out:

 ```sh